Stress and Asthma

 - Give up being a perfectionist.

 Seek Support.
 Life is tough sometimes and support from friends and family members is important.
 In fact, social support is the single most important cushion/shield against stress.
-Here are some tips you can offer to your family or friends when they ask you how they can help.
+Here are some tips you can offer to family or friends when they ask how they can help.
 Family and friends can do the following:

 - Help you remain as active and independent as possible.